Rami-hardware/lawfrim/README.md

 ## 🧠 Notes
 •	Built with stability, cost-efficiency, and future extensibility in mind.
 •	All services are containerized for easier management and updates.
-•	Fully documented and portable across other small-business use cases.
+•	Fully documented and portable across other small-business use cases.# lawfrim